twilio/twilio-video.js/COMMON_ISSUES.md

 ### Safari mobile
 <details>
-<summary>iOS 15:Low audio volume in Safari</summary>
+<summary>iOS 15: Low audio volume in Safari</summary>
 <p>
    Safari on iOS version 15, sometimes routes audio to the earpiece and not the speakers by default.
 Which customers some time perceive as low audio volume.
 Find more details [here](https://github.com/twilio/twilio-video.js/issues/1586) and in this [WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=230902).
 </p>
 </details>
 <details>
-<summary>"iOS 15: Audio is lost in a video call after an interruption with a phone call</summary>
+<summary>iOS 15: Audio is lost in a video call after an interruption with a phone call</summary>
 <p>
    Due to a regression on Safari on iOS 15, an incoming call causes local and sometimes remote media playback to stop.
 You can find more details in this [WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=230537).
 </p>